decatur/gridchen/README.md

 Header must show sort direction, if any.
 Sort must toggle.
 Only one column must show sort direction.
 Bluring grid in EDIT mode must hide row menu, active cell and selection.
 Test all date converters

+* WheelScroll with selected GridChen must not scroll any surrounding HTML element.

 ## Multiple Grids
 Check only one grid can have focused cell and selection.